-The Alternative School Classroom is for short-term placement of youth suspended from their home school districts; designed to further augment the school discipline plans and to replace out-of-school suspensions.
-The Virtual Learning Program (VLP) is for youth who are credit deficient, at risk or dropping out or in need of a non-traditional school environment to succeed.
+The Alternative School Classroom is for short-term placement of youth suspended from their home school districts; designed to further augment the school discipline plans and to replace out-ofschool suspensions.
+The Virtual Learning Program (VLP) is for youth who are credit deficient, at risk of dropping out, or in need of a nontraditional school environment to succeed.

-The VLP, created in 2011 as an addition to the Alternative School curriculum, assists youth on home schooling curriculums having difficulty completing online assignments in their home environments.
-Schools can refer students for credit recovery and for those struggling in the traditional academic environment.
-A total of 65 youth participated in the VLP program in 2022 of which 15 graduated from high school upon earning the required credit hours.
-Youth may be referred by the Court or school personal to attend the Alternative school so that they may gain assistance in completing online school assignments.
-By motivating, encouraging and assisting these youth, they are able to regain valuable time lost in their education.
+The VLP, created in 2011 as an addition to the Alternative School curriculum, assists youth on homeschooling curriculums having difficulty completing online assignments in their home environments.
+Schools can refer students for credit recovery and those struggling in the traditional academic environment.
+A total of 44 youth participated in the VLP program in 2023 of which 10 graduated from high school upon earning the required credit hours.
+Youth may be referred by the Court or school personnel to attend the Alternative school so that they may gain assistance in completing online school assignments.
+By motivating, encouraging, and assisting these youth, they can regain valuable time lost in their education.

-The goals of the Alternative School are to provide a structured setting for out of school suspensions, help support the school districts in combating non-compliance in the schools, help students obtain a better understanding of their school issues and academic needs, offer an alternative to the traditional school setting, and to decrease the drop-out rate by allowing students to maintain their current classroom level.
-The Alternative school totaled 412 students in 2022 of which 234 were sent for vaping in the home schools.
-Vaping accounted for 57% of placements in the Alternative School.
+The goals of the Alternative School are to provide a structured setting for out-of-school suspensions, help support the school districts in combating non-compliance in the schools, help students obtain a better understanding of their school issues and academic needs, offer an alternative to the traditional school setting, and to decrease the drop-out rate by allowing students to maintain their current classroom level.
+The Alternative school totaled 439 students in 2023 with vaping accounting for 50% of placements in the Alternative School.